TheReal4m4d3u5/Module-9/README.md

   ## Notes

-  I was tutord by Riley martiez on how to do the extractDailyData
+  I was tutord by Riley Martiez on how to do the extractDailyData

   I was also tutored by Alex the tutor from University of Minnesota on how to set up all my method calls